lubuntu-team/manual/source/3/3.2/3.2.8/keyboard_and_mouse.rst

 Usage
 ------
 The :guilabel:`Mouse` tab provides settings for how fast the mouse moves, scrolls, and double clicks.
-To increaqse acceleration of the mouse drag the :guilabel:`Acceleration` slider to the right for more acceleration and to make the mouse accelerate slower drag it to the left.
-To increase the sensitivity of the mouse drag the slider for :guilabel:`Sensitivity` towards the right or conversely to decrease sensitivity drag the :guilabel:`Sensitivity` slider towards low.
-The settings should apply immediately so make sure the mouse moves how you want it.

 The :guilabel:`Wheel scroll lines` field changes how many lines of text you scroll when you use the scrollwheel.
 If you wish to only have to tap once to perform a left click check the :guilabel:`Single click to activate items` checkbox.
 If you wish to swap left and right buttons on your mouse check the :guilabel:`Left handed` checkbox.
 Note that this also swaps the buttons on a touchpad.
+The settings should apply immediately so make sure the mouse moves how you want it.

 .. image:: keyboardandmouse.png